SwedbankPay/developer.swedbankpay.com/_includes/payee-reference.md

+{% assign invoice_payments = include.invoice_payments | default: false%}

+{% if invoice_payments %}
+The `payeeReference` is used as a receipt/invoice number when the payer choses to pay with Invoice Payments.
+Depending on the specifications in the contract, it has some specific processing rules described below.

+{% else %}

 The `payeeReference` given when creating transactions and payments has some specific processing rules depending on specifications in the contract.
+{% endif %}

 * It must be **unique** for every operation, used to ensure exactly-once delivery of a transactional operation from the merchant system.